 OPEB and Pension activity are reflected in deferred inflows and outflows and long-term liabilities and these balances represent the Corporation's portion of the liabilities as determined by annual actuarial valuations.
 These balances fluctuate from year to year based on these valuations.
 Increases in current assets primarily relate to a higher cash position at year end based on results of operations.
-Increases in current and other liabilities relate to a higher balance of outstanding accounts payable due to timing.
 All other assets and liabilities remained basically consistent with the prior period.